 The result is a fascinating city with a mix of architecture and great food (think sauerkraut and pasta, and that's just for starters.)

 But that's not all.
 Trieste offers so many things to do, from drinking hot chocolate in the footsteps of James Joyce to wandering around tourist-free canals.

 Everyone and his wife (or her husband) knows about Tuscany.
 Those trees that stand tall and pierce the sky.
 Those rolling hills.
 That appearance in Gladiator.
+Florence, Pisa, San Gimignano.

 What many people miss is just how beautiful Umbria is, and she only lives next door.

 Look for slow food, the gardens of Assisi and Etruscan remains that are older than ancient Rome.
 And you'll discover plenty of things to do in Umbria.

-Unusual dish: try roasted goose and fried perch fillets in Lake Trasimeno
+Try an unsual dish in Umbria: taste roasted goose and fried perch fillets in Lake Trasimeno

 Carpino overlooks the twinkling Lake Varano, which spills on down through the olive groves to the popular beach resorts of the Gargano National Park.